markknol/coconut.bootstrap/README.md

  </table>

 > **Note:** Because there aren't components doesn't mean you can't use it, for example to create a spinner you can already use `<div class="spinner-border" role="status"><span class="sr-only">Loading...</span></div>`.

+A live demo of all the components can be found here <https://haxe.stroep.nl/coconut-bootstrap/>

 ## Browser support